 "We are very pleased to have worked with so many new bidders in the May 14 auction," said Jeremy Goldsmith, Bonhams Director of Contemporary Art in New York.
 "We are clearly expanding our presence in the market on a global level."

 Several young innovators performed well.
 2012's "Double Iwo Jima" from The Bruce High Quality Foundation, a diptych silkscreen in canvas appropriating the Pulitzer-prize winning image of the flag raising on Iwo Jima, achieved $122,500.
-Jules de Balincourt's 2006 "New Sensitivity," an eerie vision of a tree-lined park debuted at his "Accidental Tourism and the Art of Forgetting" exhibition in Berlin, realized $105,700.
+Jules de Balincourt's 2006 "New Sensitivity," an eerie vision of a tree-lined park debuted at his "Accidental Tourism and the Art of Forgetting" exhibition in Berlin, realised $105,700.

 Works on paper by Alexander Calder proved popular, with all three of artist's compositions on offer seeing lengthy bidding.
 His bold, geometric gouache on paper composition "Le Canal" from 1975 sold for $104,500, significantly exceeding its pre-sale estimate.
-Works on paper performed well in general, as evidenced by the strong prices realized for a wide from variety of compositions on paper from a diversity of artists including Jean Dubuffet, Shepard Fairey and Donald Sultan.
+Works on paper performed well in general, as evidenced by the strong prices realised for a wide from variety of compositions on paper from a diversity of artists including Jean Dubuffet, Shepard Fairey and Donald Sultan.

 Bonhams next Contemporary Art auction will take place in November in New York.